Serre weights for three-dimensional wildly ramified Galois representations: Introduction

 \begin{rmk} An inexplicit genericity condition appears in the main theorems of \cite{MLM} (see \S 1.2.1 of \emph{loc. cit.}).
 While we use the models constructed in \emph{loc. cit.}, we reprove some of its main theorems in \S \ref{sub:Mon:Cond}, \ref{subsub:SpFi} with the inexplicit condition replaced by the more typical genericity condition on the gaps between the exponents of the inertial characters in $\tau$.
 This is possible because of the computations in \cite{LLLM, LLLM2}. \end{rmk}

 Finally, we analyze $W^g(\rhobar)$ using local models.
 The special fibers of the local models embed inside the affine flag variety where irreducible components appear as subvarieties of translated affine Schubert varieties.
 In \S \ref{sec:GSW}, we introduce a subset $W_{\mathrm{obv}}(\rhobar)\subset W^g(\rhobar)$ of \emph{obvious weights} for (possibly) wildly ramified $\rhobar$, which has a simple interpretation in terms of the affine flag variety.
+Obvious weights generalize the notion of ordinary weights that appear in \cite{gee-geraghty} and the additional weights appearing in the exceptional cases of \cite{MP,HLM,LMP}.
 The set $W_{\mathrm{obv}}(\rhobar)$ gives upper and lower bounds for $W^g(\rhobar)$.
 We finally show that, in almost all cases, one can determine $W^g(\rhobar)$ from $W_{\mathrm{obv}}(\rhobar)$ (Theorem \ref{thm:Wg}).
 This last part uses a curious piece of numerology from the calculations of \cite{LLLM}---points in the special fibers of the local models never lie on exactly three components.